 - Using a stockpot or Dutch oven, bring 8 cups of water to a boil.
 Sprinkle in salt.
 Put in the pasta and cook for about 8 minutes.
 The macaroni should not be mushy.
 Drain and transfer to prepared baking dish.

 - Mix the eggs well into the pasta.
 Next, pour cheese sauce over macaroni and stir well.
-Sprinkle paprika on top of macaroni and cheese.
+Sprinkle paprika on top if desirable.

 - Bake for 40 minutes, until you have a golden crust.